prane-eth/placement-2023/README.md

 4. Run the application:
     ```bash
     npm start
+    Open the application in a browser at `http://localhost:3000`.
     ```
-5. Open the application in a browser at `http://localhost:3000`.
+5. Make your changes, add, commit and maintainers will review your PR.